SourceGeneration/Reflection/README.md

 type.GetMethod("Discount").Invoke(goods, 0.5);
 ```

-It's aot publish working, `DynamicallyAccessedMembers` allows tools to understand which members are being accessed during the execution of a program.
+It can work properly after AOT compilation. `DynamicallyAccessedMembers` allows tools to understand which members are being accessed during the execution of a program.

 ## Use Custom Attribute

-You can define a custom attribute to tell SourceReflector what do you want
+You can create a custom attribute to indicate to the source generator which types need to be reflected.

 Edit your project `.csproj`
 ```xml